mayank4kathuria/zulip/docs/testing-with-django.md

 remedy is often just to call `select_related()`, but sometimes it requires a more subtle restructuring of the code.)

-We try to prevent these bugs in our tests by using a context manager called `queries_captured()` that captures the SQL queries used by the back end during a particular operation.
+We try to prevent these bugs in our tests by using `assertNumQueries()` that checks the count of SQL queries used by the back end during a particular operation.
 We make assertions about those queries, often simply asserting that the number of queries is below some threshold.

 ### Event-based tests